 Once purchased, the Durham Treasure Trail can either be downloaded for instant access or sent to you in the post.
 Don’t worry if you get stuck as you can always get some free text clues to help you out long the way.

-As a bonus, if you want to win some real treasure, you can enter the monthly draw and be in with a chance to win £100.
-So, do not miss your chance to explore the chocolate side of York with this sweet self guide tour.
+As a bonus, if you want to win some real treasure, you can enter the monthly draw and be in with a chance to win £100 and explore more things to do in Durham.

 The trail pack includes one booklet which will keep 4/5 people entertained and starts at Durham’s market place.
 But if you enjoy the kids trail, there are 4 other Treasure Trails for you to enjoy the next time you visit Durham City.